sevidmusic/Rig/README.md

                         --path-to-roady-project "./"

---name                  The name to assign to the new module.
+--module-name           The name to assign to the new module.

                         For example:

-                        --name "hello-world"
+                        --module-name "hello-world"

+                        Note:

+                        This name must be unique, it is not possible to use the name of an existing module.

 --authority             The domain authority that the new Route
                         will be configured for.